-(1) There shall in every factory be provided and maintained so as to be readily accessible during all working hours first-aid boxes or cupboards equipped with the prescribed contents, and the number of such boxes or cupboards to be provided and maintained shall not be less than one for every one hundred and fifty workers ordinarily employed [at any one time] in the factory.

-(2) Each first-aid box or cupboard shall be kept in the charge of a separate responsible person (who holds a certificate in first-aid treatment recognised by the State Government) and who shall always be readily available during the working hours of the factory.

-(3) In every factory wherein more than five hundred workers are [ordinarily employed] there shall be provided and maintained an ambulance room of the prescribed size, containing the prescribed equipment and in the charge of such medical and nursing staff as may be prescribed factory.

-- (e) Canteens:- (1) The State Government may make rules requiring that in any specified factory wherein more than two hundred and fifty workers are ordinarily employed, a canteen or canteens shall be provided and maintained by the occupier for the use of the workers. - (f) Shelters, rest rooms and lunch rooms :- (1) In every factory wherein more than one hundred suitable lunch room, with provision for drinking water, where workers can eat meals brought (a) Creaters (1) In every factory wherein more than one hundred suitable lunch room, with provision for drinking water, where workers can eat meals brought - (g) Creches :- (1) In every factory wherein more than (thirty women workers) are ordinarily employed there shall be provided and maintained a suitable room or rooms for the use of accommodation, shall be adequately lighted and ventilated, shall be maintained in a clean and sanitary condition and shall be under the charge of women trained in the care of children and infants. - (h) Welfare officers :- (1) In every factory wherein five hundred or more workers are ordinarily employed the occupier shall employ in the factory such number of welfare officers as may be prescribed.
+- (1) There shall in every factory be provided and maintained so as to be readily accessible during all working hours first-aid boxes or cupboards equipped with the prescribed contents, and the number of such boxes or cupboards to be provided and maintained shall not be less than one for every one hundred and fifty workers ordinarily employed [at any one time] in the factory. - (2) Each first-aid box or cupboard shall be kept in the charge of a separate responsible person (who holds a certificate in first-aid treatment recognised by the State Government) and who shall always be readily available during the working hours of the factory. - (3) In every factory wherein more than five hundred workers are [ordinarily employed] there shall be provided and maintained an ambulance room of the prescribed size, containing the prescribed equipment and in the charge of such medical and nursing staff as may be prescribed [and those facilities shall always be made readily available during the working hours of the factory. - (e) Canteens:- (1) The State Government may make rules requiring that in any specified factory wherein more than two hundred and fifty workers are ordinarily employed, a canteen or canteens shall be provided and maintained by the occupier for the use of the workers. - (f) Shelters, rest rooms and lunch rooms: (1) In every factory wherein more than one hundred and fifty workers are ordinarily employed, adequate and suitable shelters or rest rooms and a suitable lunch room, with provision for drinking water, where workers can eat meals brought by them, shall be provided and maintained for the use of the workers: - (g) Creches: (1) In every factory wherein more than (thirty women workers) are ordinarily employed there shall be provided and maintained a suitable room or rooms for the use of children under the age of six years of such women.
+(2) Such rooms shall provide adequate accommodation, shall be adequately lighted and ventilated, shall be maintained in a clean and sanitary condition and shall be under the charge of women trained in the care of children and infants - (h) Welfare officers:- (1) In every factory wherein five hundred or more workers are ordinarily employed the occupier shall employ in the factory such number of welfare officers as may be prescribed.